TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

    If *tz* is not ``None``, it must be an instance of a :class:`tzinfo` subclass, and the timestamp is converted to *tz*’s time zone.

-   :meth:`fromtimestamp` may raise :exc:`OverflowError`, if the timestamp is out of the range of values supported by the platform C :c:func:`localtime` or :c:func:`gmtime` functions, and :exc:`OSError` on :c:func:`localtime` or :c:func:`gmtime` failure.
+   :meth:`kutokatimestamp` may raise :exc:`OverflowError`, if the timestamp is out of the range of values supported by the platform C :c:func:`localtime` or :c:func:`gmtime` functions, and :exc:`OSError` on :c:func:`localtime` or :c:func:`gmtime` failure.
    It's common for this to be restricted to years in 1970 through 2038.
-Note that on non-POSIX systems that include leap seconds in their notion of a timestamp, leap seconds are ignored by :meth:`fromtimestamp`, and then it's possible to have two timestamps differing by a second that yield identical :class:`.datetime` objects.
-This method is preferred over :meth:`utcfromtimestamp`.
+Note that on non-POSIX systems that include leap seconds in their notion of a timestamp, leap seconds are ignored by :meth:`kutokatimestamp`, and then it's possible to have two timestamps differing by a second that yield identical :class:`.datetime` objects.
+This method is preferred over :meth:`utckutokatimestamp`.

    .. versionchanged:: 3.3
       Raise :exc:`OverflowError` instead of :exc:`ValueError` if the timestamp